 The suppliers should be few and well-chosen.
 The relationship with them should be close and well-regulated so that they supply defect-free, high-quality inputs.
-This ensures the manufacture of high-quality products as well as a reduction in pre-storage inspection cost.
+This ensures the manufacture of high-quality products as well as a reduction in pre-storage inspection costs.

-The material delivery process should be also improved.
+- The material delivery process should also be improved.
 However, the most important feature is the need to revamp the entire organisational structure to pursue the common goal of making JIT a success.